The Spamhaus Project: Anti-spam lists

 The Spamhaus Project is responsible for compiling several widely used anti-spam lists.
 Many internet service providers and email servers use the lists to reduce the amount of spam that reaches their users.
 In 2006, the Spamhaus services protected 650 million email users, including the European Parliament, US Army, the White House and Microsoft, from billions of spam emails a day.

-Spamhaus distributes the lists in the form of DNS-based Blacklists (DNSBLs) and Whitelists (DNSWLs).
-The lists are offered as a free public service to low-volume mail server operators on the Internet.
-Commercial spam filtering services and other sites doing large numbers of queries must instead sign up for an rsync-based feed of these DNSBLs, which Spamhaus calls its Datafeed Service.
-Spamhaus outlines the way its DNSBL technology works in a document called Understanding DNSBL Filtering.
+Spamhaus distributes the lists in the form of DNS-based blocklists (DNSBLs).
+The lists are offered as a free public service to low-volume mail server operators on the internet.
+Commercial spam filtering services and other sites performing large scale usage must instead sign up for a commercial account through Spamhaus Technology its partner for distribution.
+Spamhaus outlines the way its DNSBL technology works in a document called "Understanding DNSBL Filtering."

-The Spamhaus Block List (SBL) targets "verified spam sources (including spammers, spam gangs and spam support services)."
-Its goal is to list IP addresses belonging to known spammers, spam operations, and spam-support services.
+The Spamhaus Blocklist (SBL) targets "verified spam sources (including spammers, spam gangs and spam support services)."
+Its goal is to list IP addresses belonging to, known spammers, spam operations, and spam-support services.
 The SBL's listings are partially based on the ROKSO index of known spammers.